Latino Poetry - The Places We Call Home

 Variations on a Theme: Local Conversations about Latino Poetry

-Between November 2024 and April 2025 public libraries around the state will be hosting conversations about the poems in Latino Poetry: the Library of America Anthology.
+In early 2025 public libraries around the state will be hosting conversations about the poems in Latino Poetry: the Library of America Anthology.
 Each conversation will focus on a particular theme with different themes hosted in different locations.
 Sets of Latino Poetry will be loaned to each library for use in their program thanks to the support of New Hampshire Humanities and Gibson's Bookstore.

 For nearly five centuries, the rich tapestry of Latino poetry has been woven from a wealth of languages and cultures.
 With distinctive rhythms, lyricism, and candor, and nuanced understandings of place, history, and origin, Latino poets have brought dazzling insight to what it means to make a home in America.

+Recognition of the beauty and power of this tradition has grown in recent years, with Latino poets receiving two national and twelve state Poet Laureateships, two Pulitzer Prizes, and three National Book Awards.
+At the same time, the perennial questions confronted by Latino poets—of exile and belonging, language and identity, struggle and solidarity, and labor and landscape—have become ever more urgent.
 What does Latino poetry reveal about America?
 How might it help us imagine a more just, joyful, and capacious future?
 Places We Call Home seeks to foster nationwide conversation on this vital literature through a groundbreaking new anthology edited by Rigoberto González, events around the country, an online media archive, and a wealth of library resources meant to spur in-depth reflection and discussion on key figures and themes.
+Funded with generous support from the National Endowment for the Humanities and Emerson Collective, Places We Call Home is directed by Library of America and presented in partnership with the National Association of Latino Arts and Cultures; the Academy of American Poets; Cave Canem; Poetry Society of America; and the National Book Foundation, among others. |

 Latino Poetry: Places We Call Home is a major public humanities initiative, planned for 2024–25, that celebrates and explores the multifaceted legacy of Latino poetry.
 It is directed by Library of America and funded with generous support from the National Endowment for the Humanities.